- Celebrate the 7th American Flowers Week | Johnny's 2021 Botanical Couture

 Zinnia - Key Growing Information

-SOWING: Transplant (recommended) - Sow into 72-cell flats, or preferred seedling container, 4 weeks before last frost.
+SOWING: Transplant (recommended) - Sow into 72-cell flats or preferred seedling container 4 weeks before planting out.
 Cover seeds.
 A heat mat will help maintain an accurate temperature.
 Lower temperatures will result in slower germination: 5-7 days at 70-75°F (21-24°C).
-Harden off and transplant out after last frost.
 Do not allow plants to become root bound and avoid disturbing roots; transplant shock or other stress events may cause double-flowering varieties to produce single blooms for a period following stress.
-Direct seed - After last frost, sow 1/4" deep.
+Direct seed - Sow 1/4" deep.
 Succession-sow/plant every 2 weeks for prolonged yields of high-quality stems.
 Pinching of initial bud or bloom and subsequent deadheading is recommended to encourage strong branching and bloom production.
+Very sensitive to frost.

 LIGHT PREFERENCE: Sun.